decisionintelligence/TSFM-Bench/README.md

-# FM4TS-Bench: COMPREHENSIVE AND UNIFIED BENCHMARKING OF FOUNDATION MODELS FOR TIME SERIES FORECASTING
+# TSFM-Bench: A COMPREHENSIVE AND UNIFIED BENCHMARKING OF FOUNDATION MODELS FOR TIME SERIES FORECASTING

 ## Introduction

-FM4TS-Bench is a new benchmark designed to enable thorough and fair evaluation and comparison of foundation models, including those based on large language models and time series pretraining.
-It supports various forecasting strategies, such as zero-shot, few-shot, and full-shot learning.
-Additionally, FM4TS-Bench provides a standardized pipeline for evaluation processes like dataset splitting, loading, normalization, and few-shot sampling, ensuring consistent and fair assessments across models.
+Time Series Forecasting (TSF) is key functionality in numerous fields, such as financial investment, weather services, and energy management.
+Although increasingly capable TSF methods occur, many of them require domain-specific data collection and model training and do not generalize well when applied in other domains.
+Time Series Foundation Models (TSFMs) that are pre-trained on massive heterogeneous time series data aim to overcome these limitations.
+The prospects for generalizability have spurred the development of a new generation of TSFMs.
+This study proposes a benchmark, fewTSFM-Bench, to facilitate comprehensive and unified evaluation of TSFMs. fewTSFM-Bench covers a wide range of TSFMs, including those based on large language models and those pre-trained on time series data. fewTSFM-Bench supports multiple forecasting scenarios, including zero-shot, few-shot, and full-shot, enabling assessment across the full range of adaptation strategies. fewTSFM-Bench also provides a standardized experimental protocols for critical evaluation processes such as dataset splitting, loading, normalization, and few-shot sampling, facilitating consistency and fairness.
+We report on an extensive evaluation of TSFMs across a diverse range of datasets spanning multiple domains and exhibiting varied statistical characteristics.
+Specifically, we identify pros and cons and inherent limitations of existing TSFMs, and we propose potential directions for new model designs. fewTSFM-Bench is available at https://github.com/decisionintelligence/TSFM-Bench.

 <div align="center">
 <img src="img/architecture.png" width="75%"/>